Fundacion-de-Neurociencias/GeneForgeLang/examples/gfl-genesis/plugins/README.md

 - GeneratorPlugin for design blocks
 - OptimizerPlugin for optimize blocks
-- AnalyzerPlugin for analyze blocks
+- BaseGFLPlugin for analyzer functionality

 ## Installation